Learn

 Paying for College 101 group member Faith launched a thread on college financing best practices.

-She highlighted the crucial role played by the Free Application for Federal Student Aid (FAFSA).
+She highlighted the crucial role the Free Application for Federal Student Aid (FAFSA) played.

 “You should fill out FAFSA so your kid can obtain federal student and Parent PLUS loans (if you need them), work-study, and grants,” she said.

-However, Faith was also quick to point out the Expected Family Contribution (EFC) that FAFSA applicants receive can be misleading.
+However, Faith also pointed out that the Student Aid Index (SAI) that FAFSA applicants receive can be misleading.

-“Some people have really high EFCs and won’t spend that much per year, whereas others have low EFCs and will spend triple, quadruple, or more per year in college.”
+“Some people have really high SAIs and won’t spend that much per year, whereas others have low SAIs and will spend triple, quadruple, or more per year in college.”

 Faith’s comments are an important reminder that, despite its central role in marshaling financial aid, the FAFSA is no substitute for long-term planning and budgeting.